December 5th, 2016

 00:44:56 - 00:49:29 - SRS Recommends & Outro

 Following on from last week, in which they talked about the films of 1986, Matt and Ed spend this week digging into two of the biggest hits of that year: Tony Scott's Top Gun and James Cameron's Aliens.
 In addition to talking about the influence that the two films had on the blockbuster format (whilst also being unlike most contemporary blockbusters), Matt reminisces about an unusual Top Gun-adjacent present, and Ed disparages his 14 year old self's taste in movies.

 August 8th, 2016

-This episode doubles as a double celebration since not only is Shot/Reverse Shot 150 episodes old, but it's Ed's 30th birthday.
+This episode serves as a double celebration since not only is Shot/Reverse Shot 150 episodes old, but it's Ed's 30th birthday.
 As is traditional, the birthday boy gets to choose the topic, and Matt and Ed spend this installment of the show discussing the films of 1986, a year that brought us C. Thomas Howell being menaced by Rutger Hauer and pretending to be black (though not in the same film), competing movies about animated mice, and surprisingly few sequels.
 And, of course, one Edwin Davies.

 00:00:00 - 00:01:51 - Intro

 00:01:52 - 00:45:38 - Matt & Ed discuss cinema in 1986

 00:45:39 - 00:50:09 - SRS Recommends & Outro